fortrabbit/help/docs/craft-performance.md

 ### Understand Time To First Byte and PHP response time

-For the webserver performance the "PHP response time" is an important metric.
+For the web server performance the "PHP response time" is an important metric.
 It can roughly be translated to the Time To First Byte ([Wikipedia](https://en.wikipedia.org/wiki/Time_to_first_byte)), the latter also includes network latency effects.

 When running Craft CMS on fortrabbit, with a little tuning and attention to best practices, you should be able to attain a "PHP response time" of 250ms or even less.

 ### Understand PHP processes and execution time

-With fortrabbit we are using the FPM (FastCGI Process Manager).
-Each App get's a limited set of such processes that can run in parallel.

-A bad example:

-- Your App has four PHP processes
-- A PHP request commonly takes one second (long) to execute
-- A common page view of your website is creating three PHP requests
-- Each page view is consuming is already occupying most of the available PHP requests
-- You have three website visitors at the same time
-- Soon one will have to wait until one of the PHP processes will become free again causing even longer load time

-You see how this can stack up?

-That's why it is utterly important to get the PHP response time down.

-Sometimes clients are asking us in support to increase the `max_execution_time`.
-While this might help to execute long-running tasks, this also blocks the PHP processes for a longer time.
-That's we usually advise to lower the time it takes to execute PHP to be able to serve your website to your visitors simultaneously.

-Our Pro Stack has Workers to offload long-running background tasks.
+Please see our dedicated [PHP processes article](/php-processes).

 ## How to identify performance problems